 The Consultant shall obtain current Flood Plain Maps from the FEMA website to identify whether the project falls within the regulated flood plain extents (Zone A-E) and create a firmette.
-If the project falls within Zone A-E, the NEPA Consultant shall contact the Designer to check if a FEMA map revision is anticipated as a result of the proposed project.
+If the project falls within Zone A-E, the NEPA Consultant shall contact the Designer through the Environmental Project Manager to check if a FEMA map revision is anticipated as a result of the proposed project.